-Section 2.0 of this manual provides information on getting started in Purdue's Nuclear Engineering Graduate Program.
-It includes details on how to get an office, a mailbox, access to the computer networks and so on.
+Section 2.0 of this manual provides information on getting started in Purdue's Nuclear Engineering Graduate Program, such as details on how to get a desk and access to the computer networks.
 Section 3.0 outlines expectations of those holding appointments as graduate assistants.
 Information on registration for courses for the first semester and beyond can be found in Section 4.0.
-Students pursuing a Master's degree will find information about their program in section 5.0, while information on the Ph.D. program is in section 6.0.
+Students pursuing a Master of Science in Nuclear Engineering (MSNE) and seeking a complete online non-residential Master of Nuclear Engineering (MNE) degree will find information about their program in section 5.2 and 5.3 respectively, while information on the Ph.D. program is in section 6.0.